TechSavantis/polisparalela/site/content/privacy.md

 ### Controller

-Tomango is the controller and responsible for your personal data (collectively referred to as "Tomango", "we", "us" or "our" in this privacy notice).
+Polis Paralela is the controller and responsible for your personal data (collectively referred to as "Polis Paralela", "we", "us" or "our" in this privacy notice).
 We have appointed a data privacy manager who is responsible for overseeing questions in relations to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise _your legal rights_, please contact the data privacy manager using the details set out below.

 ### Contact details

 Our full details are:

-Full name of legal entity: Tomango Limited
+Full name of legal entity: Polis Paralela Limited
 Name of Data Privacy Manager: Mark Vaesen, Managing Director
-Email address: mark@tomango.co.uk
+Email address: mark@polisparalela.co.uk
 Postal address: 3 Meadow Business Centre, Old Uckfield Road, Ringmer, East Sussex, BN8 5RW
 Telephone number: 01273 814019